Post-Incident Review: How to Turn Cyber Attacks into Learning Opportunities

 3. Impact analysis

-Cyber incidents can cause measurable and immeasurable damage.
-Each area of damage should be fully analyzed:
+Cyber incidents cause both measurable and immeasurable damage.
+Each area should be reviewed in the post-incident review meeting:

 Financial